How to Save Money on Clothes for Your Kids

 I do not spend a lot of time doing this and it’s not something I would consider a “side hustle” but I do use the $10-$20 here and there to invest in more items for my children (or myself) to use.
 My hope is to get more serious about reselling this summer when I have more time.

-If you are interested in giving Kidizen a try, you can use my referral link.
-I have made 176 sales in the last few years, and I promise I’ve only had the supplies I mentioned above.
+I have made over 300 sales in the last few years, and I promise I’ve only had the supplies I mentioned above.
 You don’t need much to get started.
 It’s legit!
-You can read my detailed post about Kidizen here.
+You can read my detailed post about selling on Kidizen.
+The platform no longer exists, but many of the tips I share can be used on any platform.

 4. Create a Capsule Wardrobe for Your Kids